Augsburg, Germany, Exchange Program

 Augsburg is about 45 miles from Munich, Germany, where a small number of American law firms have legal offices.
 Students who are fluent in German may want to explore the possibility of an internship or externship with such firms.
 While students have made such arrangements in the past, Pepperdine has no established positions with such firms and students who are interested in trying to set up such an experience are expected to make the necessary arrangements on their own.

-Students can apply for the Augsburg Summer Program starting Friday, February 2.
-Students will be accepted into the program starting mid-to-late January.
+Students can apply for the Augsburg Summer Program starting in February.
 Students will be accepted into the program starting approximately a week later.
-Students can still apply for the program throughout the semester, but it facilitates housing and travel plans (and there is a small risk the program can fill up).
+Students can still apply for the program throughout the semester, but an early application facilitates housing and travel plans (and there is a small risk the program can fill up).